Updated on September 6, 2022

 Before purchasing products to treat milia, read the label to ensure it is safe to use under the eyes.
 Since this area is very sensitive, you may need to choose products specifically designed and marketed for under the eyes.

-Milia do not need to be treated.
+Milia doesn’t need to be treated.
 They usually clear up within a few weeks to months.

-However, you may want to get rid of them sooner for cosmetic reasons.2
+They can help diagnose milia if you are concerned about the appearance.
 A doctor or dermatologist can also help remove milia if they bother you cosmetically or are irritated.

 How Long Does it Take for Milia to Go Away?

+Milia in children usually clears up within a few weeks.
 In adults, milia typically take a few months to heal, depending on the underlying cause.

 If you keep experiencing milia under your eyes, consider adjusting your skincare routine.
+You should regularly clean, exfoliate, and moisturize your skin.
+However, too much exfoliation can irritate your skin.

+If you are prone to milia, choose oil-free soaps and cleansers.
 You can also consider using a night serum containing vitamin E or topical vitamin A approved for under-eye use.

+Ensure you get enough vitamins and nutrients that make your skin healthy.
 If you are concerned that you are not getting enough vitamins from your diet, here are some oral supplements you can try:

 • Vitamin E